 The Cures Act, which was enacted in December 2016, included provisions that amended the Federal Food, Drug, and Cosmetic (FD&C) Act to remove certain software functions from the definition of a medical device.
 This change exempted those applications from FDA regulation.
 The FDA’s amended identification descriptions now fully reflect these exclusions.

 Michael Peters, ACR director of legislative and regulatory affairs, also explained to HCB news why this rule came into effect: “This rule addresses housekeeping items remaining from modifications to FDA oversight in 2016.
-Specifically, it further differentiates unregulated software functions, such as storage, from regulated software functions, such as complex image processing and manipulation, within products such as PACS.
+Specifically, it further differentiates unregulated software functions, such as storage, from regulated software functions, such as complex image processing and manipulation, within products such as PACS system.
 Generally, we do not anticipate a meaningful impact for consumers beyond some additional clarity about what software functions FDA is looking at within these products.”

 What are the impacts of these changes?